itssamuelrowe/binarystars/content/arrays/_index.md

 ### Chapter 17
 # Arrays

-So far in this course, you have written programs which work with few variables.
+So far in this book, you have written programs which work with few variables.
 For example, consider a program which stores the details of a student and prints it out.
 You would create a class to represent the student.
 Each instance of this class stores the details of a student, therefore, you would create a variable which